Metrics on completely positive maps via noncommutative geometry: Applications

-By specializing to countable discrete groups, we will in this section construct seminorms on twisted group $C^*$-algebras from which we can construct stable metrics on the set of trace channels, see \cref{example:group-example-chaining-and-stability}.
-Moreover, there is a distinguished class of unital completely positive maps on twisted group $C^*$-algebras coming from the positive definite functions on the group, and we show that these maps behave well with respect to the chaining property for the same metrics, see \cref{thm:chaining 3}.
+By specializing to countable amenable discrete groups, we will in this section construct a stable sequence of extended metrics on the set of trace channels on a twisted group $C^*$-algebra, see \cref{example:group-example-chaining-and-stability}.
+Moreover, we will show that the class of unital completely positive maps on twisted group $C^*$-algebras coming from the normalized positive definite functions on the group behave well with respect to the chaining property for the same metrics, see \cref{thm:chaining 3}.
+We use the notation introduced in \cref{twisted}.

-Suppose now $G$ is a discrete group and that $\sigma \in Z^2(G, \bbT)$ is a $2$-cocycle.
-The $*$-algebra $C_c(G, \sigma)$ consists of the complex functions on $G$ with finite support, equipped with convolution and involution defined by